 4. IBM Watson has created a lot of excitement in the computing field.
 After reading the information presented in this chapter and other sources, write a one-page paper that summarizes three commercial applications of this platform.
 What are two advantages of using Watson compared to using humans in the medical field?
 What are two disadvantages?
+How can Watson be used as a trip-planning service?

 5. Android and iOS are two major operating systems for smartphones and other mobile devices.
 After reading the information presented in this chapter and other sources, write a two-page paper that summarizes the key features of each OS.
 What are two advantages and two disadvantages of each?
+Which OS has a bigger market share and why?